Restaurant Bankruptcies

 Garbanzo filed for Chapter 11 bankruptcy due to reduced sales amid the global pandemic.
 The fast-casual franchise was already struggling before the shutdowns, having lost $2.2 million as of 2019.

 Blue Star filed for Chapter 11 bankruptcy protection at the end of August.
-The company indicated the lockdowns due to COVID-19 as the cause for a production halt a loss of its retail-driven revenue.
+The company indicated the lockdowns due to COVID-19 as the cause for a production halt and a loss of its retail-driven revenue.

 Stephen Starr’s Upland restaurant in Miami (owned by S. Lot Partners, LLC) filed for Chapter 11 bankruptcy in early September.
 The company indicated the Coronavirus pandemic as the reason.
 The location had assets for up to $50k and liabilities in the range of $100k-$500k.